gitoror/AdventOfCode/2022/README.md

 ## Day 15

 Very hard Part 2 because of time execution.
 I had sevaral ideas to reduce the complexity but it is still over 1 sec ...
 I think the order of the sensors in the input is important because when I order my sensors by x rising the time is exceeding 1 min !
 I have 2 algos for part 2, The one that is commented have a time of 15 sec and the presented one 2 sec.
 In the commented one I stayed one the same idea as part 1 with intervals.
 On the other version, which is more efficient, I focus on the possible zone of 1 box width around sensors where a beacon can be.
 And because of the unicity of the possible undetected beacon, the answer is the point of these zones that can't be detected by any sensor.

+## Day 16

+Hard problem, didn't do it

+## Day 17

+Goal : Mesure the size of a tower made of rocks after 2022 rocks have felt

+Part 2 : time excution pb, have to find cycles but don't understand how this can work bcs we cannot predict anything ...?

+## Day 18

+Goal : Calculate the area of a lava droplet

+Part 1 okay, but in part 2 we don't want to include the area due to air bubbles in the droplet.
+The trick is to build a box that entirely contains the droplet, start from a point in that box and draw the real contour of the droplet.

+## Day 19

+No up to date at this point...
+It's holidays :) (lol but it's only work until now)